SeanFromIT/studentloanbilltracker/USCongress.md

 **<a id="hr4170" target="_blank" href="https://www.popvox.com/bills/us/112/hr4170">H.R.
 4170 (Student Loan Forgiveness Act of 2012)</a>** -
 The "10/10" plan.
 Repayment capped at 10% disposable income, remainder forgiven after 10 years.
 New borrowers after bill passed will only be able to have first $45,520 forgiven to prevent "moral hazard."
 Old borrowers are safe.
 Reduces public service forgiveness to 5 years.
 3.4% cap on all new Fed loans including the private loans you can now consolidate with the Fed.

-Status: 5/26/2011 - Referred to House Committee on Education and the Workforce.
+Status: 5/26/2011 - Stuck in House Committee on Education and the Workforce.

 **<a id="hr953" target="_blank" href="https://www.popvox.com/bills/us/112/hr953">H.R.
 953 (Make College Affordable Act of 2011)</a>** -
 Ron Paul's plan to make higher education more affordable by providing a full tax deduction for higher education expenses and interest on student loans.

-Status: 3/8/2011 - Referred to House Committee on Ways and Means.
+Status: 3/8/2011 - Stuck in House Committee on Ways and Means.

 **<a id="hr5458">H.R.
 5458 (Christopher Bryski Student Loan Protection Act)</a>** -